Next generation in situ extraction

 Later in life, mature SAGD reservoirs exhibit declining production and increasing steam-to-oil ratio (SOR).
 Suncor piloted Non-Condensable Gas co-injection (NCG) to divert steam from aging wells to newer wells with lower SOR.
 Methane is co-injected with steam to reduce the SOR while maintaining production and pressure.

 This technique reduces environmental impact by optimizing steam demand at our facilities while reducing energy intensity and CO2 emissions.

-The pilot projects at Firebag and MacKay River have shown encouraging results, prompting larger technology demonstrations at both fields.
-The expanded demonstrations at MacKay River and Firebag are currently in operation.
+The pilot projects at Firebag and MacKay River have shown encouraging results, prompting commercial application at both fields.
+NCG co-injection will be phased in as mature wells progress through the decline phase.

 Suncor is also examining the use of NCG co-injection early in the SAGD life to improve recovery in certain types of reservoir.

 Improving the reliability of SAGD assets creates opportunities to be more efficient with oil recovery while using less energy and water.